medialize/Marionette.AnimatedCollectionView/README.md

   add: 'item-adding',
   // CSS class name to add for animating DOM removal
   remove: 'item-removing',
+  // delay in milliseconds to wait in between animating mutliple items of a collection
+  // animate element 1, wait, animate element 2, wait, …
+  drag: 100,
   // automatic promise resolution
   promise: {
     // options from jQuery-transitionEndEvent